Chamaerops, dwarf palm: planting, growing and care

 Chamaerops humilis (photo Christophe Finot)

-Chamaerops needs regular watering during its first year, and thereafter in periods of prolonged drought.
+Chamaerops needs regular watering during its first year, and thereafter during periods of prolonged drought.
 Note that, over time, this palm becomes more drought-tolerant.

-Chamaerops humilis is fairly cold-hardy.
+Chamaerops humilis tolerates cold fairly well.
 However, if you live in a region with a cool climate, for example in the mountains, we recommend protecting it for winter.
 Bring it under cover if grown in a pot, placing it in a sunny spot; if planted in the ground, fit a winter fleece.

-In spring and summer, cut off old fronds that have dried out.
+In spring and summer, you can cut off old fronds that have dried.

-Although Chamaerops can grow in fairly poor soils, it is preferable in autumn to add compost to enrich the soil and feed your palm.
+Although Chamaerops can grow in fairly poor soil, it’s best to add compost in autumn to enrich the soil and feed your palm.

-If you grow it in a pot, you can give it a little liquid fertiliser in spring and summer.
+If grown in a pot, you can give it some liquid feed in spring and summer.
 Also remember to repot from time to time.
 Do this in spring, on average every two years, each time choosing a pot slightly larger than the previous one.
-This renews the potting compost and gives it a bit more room to grow.
-If you do not repot, at least carry out top-dressings by renewing the surface potting compost.
+This renews the potting compost and gives it a little more room to grow.
+If you don’t repot, at least top-dress, renewing the top layer of compost.

-When tending your Chamaerops, take care not to injure yourself on the thorns on the petiole.
+When tending your Chamaerops, take care not to injure yourself on thorns present on the petiole.

 Diseases and pests of Chamaerops

-There are two main pests that cause problems with palms.
-Palm moth (Paysandisia archon), originating from South America, whose caterpillars bore into palm stipe and consume it.
-This damages leaves, which become perforated, sometimes deformed, and tend to yellow and dry out.
-To control this pest, a treatment based on nematodes is usually used.
+Two main pests cause problems for palms.
+Palm moth (Paysandisia archon), native to South America, has caterpillars that bore into the palm trunk and feed on it.
+This damages the leaves, which become perforated, sometimes deformed, and tend to yellow and dry out.
+To control this pest, a treatment using nematodes is usually employed.

-→ read about this topic: “The palm moth, Paysandisia archon: control and treatment”
+→ read about it here: “The palm moth, Paysandisia archon: control and treatment”

 Red palm weevil, Rhynchophorus ferrugineus, also threatens palms.
-This parasitic insect originates from Southeast Asia (Indonesia, India…).
-Larvae feed on stipe and leaves, boring tunnels into them.
-Attacked palms may lose leaves and die.
-These pests pose a real danger to palms, and, if you notice their presence, it is important to act to eliminate them.
-Control of red palm weevil is even obligatory, and its presence must be reported to local town hall.
+This parasitic pest originates from Southeast Asia (Indonesia, India…).
+The larvae feed on the trunk and leaves, creating tunnels.
+Attacked palms may lose their leaves and die.
+These parasitic pests pose a real danger to palms, and if you notice their presence it is important to intervene to eliminate them.
+Control of the red palm weevil is even obligatory, and its presence must be reported to the town hall.
 Finally, when Chamaerops is grown under cover, it can be attacked by red spider mites.
-In that case, mist foliage, as they dislike humidity.
+In that case, you can mist the foliage, as they dislike humidity.

 Chamaerops is propagated by sowing, but bear in mind this operation takes time.
 Sow seeds preferably in spring, or possibly in summer.